jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 *Error formula.* $(n+1)$-point rule with nodes $x_0,x_1,\ldots, x_n$:
 $$\text{error}=\frac{f^{(2(n+1))}(\xi(x))}{(2(n+1))!}\prod_{\substack{j=0\\j\not=i}}^n (x-x_j)^2.$$
 *Where does the square come from?*
-We assume that the derviatives of $f$ are continuous, therefore Hermite interpolation is the natural choice.
+We assume that the derivatives of $f$ are continuous, therefore Hermite interpolation is the natural choice.

 **Example.** Gauss rule on $[-1,1]$, $n=1$.
 Notice, since we only want the roots, there is no need to normalize $\tilde{q}_i$, $i=0,1,2$.
 *GS*: $\tilde{q}_0=1$.